 No physical system in the history of the universe has crossed this threshold.
 Evolution cannot rewrite its own fitness function in real time.
 Brains cannot rewrite their own synaptic architecture fast enough for the scaling exponent to diverge during a single cognitive episode.
 A self-modifying AI would be the first physical system to operate in the unbounded-$\alpha$ regime.
 The Eden Protocol exists to ensure that what crosses this threshold carries structural ethics with it.

 What the ARC Principle adds.
 The formula $d/(d+1)$ is not original to this work.
-The original contribution is the identification that all five derivations above are special cases of Cauchy-constrained recursive composition, providing a single mathematical framework that unifies metabolic scaling, transport networks, allometric geometry, and urban scaling, and extends the result to AI capability and alignment scaling.
+The original contribution is the identification that all seven derivations above are special cases of Cauchy-constrained recursive composition, providing a single mathematical framework that unifies metabolic scaling, transport networks, allometric geometry, and urban scaling, and extends the result to AI capability and alignment scaling.
 This unifying bridge is unpublished and unreviewed.
 What IS established is that the mathematical tools (Cauchy, Hyers-Ulam) are theorems, the $d/(d+1)$ formula matches independently derived published science in multiple domains, and the empirical predictions are accurate (mean error 2.5% across 8 systems).
 The unifying framework requires peer review.
 We invite it.

 Five features distinguish this work from unfounded speculation.